American College of Physicians: Internal Medicine — Doctors for Adults ®

 On the blog

-Steady increases in number of obese adults drove sharp rise in overweight populations since 1980
+Steady increase in number of obese adults drove sharp rise in overweight population since 1980

 The National Health and Nutrition Examination Surveys showed substantial increases in overweight among adults since 1980, primarily reflecting an increase in the percentage of adults 20–74 years of age who are obese[PDF].